Skip to Content

 The two towers of the Frauenkirche are so beloved by locals that in 2004 they organized a city referendum where they voted to stop building new buildings that exceed the height of the church, which is approximately 323 feet.

-Munich’s Old Town is also home to the iconic Hofbräuhaus beer hall, built in 1589 by the Bavarian Duke Maximilian I, adorned with elaborate baroque frescoes on its arched ceiling, the traditionally dressed staff, and the magnificent beer.
+Munich’s Old Town is home to the iconic Hofbräuhaus beer hall, built in 1589 by the Bavarian Duke Maximilian I, adorned with elaborate baroque frescoes on its arched ceiling, the traditionally dressed staff, and the magnificent beer.

 Apart from its architectural riches, the Altstadt-Lehel area also offers cultural and entertainment opportunities.